opendocsg/slw-judgments-backfill/2012_SGHC_155/report.md

  A Mandatory Order enjoining the Prime Minister to advise the President to issue a Writ of Election mandating by-elections in Hougang SMC pursuant to Article 49(1) of the Constitution of the Republic of Singapore (1985 Rev Ed, 1999 Reprint) and section 24(1) of the Parliamentary Elections Act (Cap 218, 2011 Rev Ed) and to tender such advice within three months or within such reasonable time as the Honourable Court deems fit.

 9       After hearing both counsel in chambers on the issue of whether leave to proceed should be granted, I reserved my decision.
 On 3 April 2012, I granted leave for the applicant to proceed to the second stage.
-The grounds of the decision to grant leave are set out in _Vellama d/o Marie Muthu v Attorney-General_ [2012] 2 SLR 1033 (“the Leave Judgment”).
+The grounds of the decision to grant leave are set out in _Vellama d/o Marie Muthu v Attorney-General_ <span class="citation">[2012] 2 SLR 1033</span> (“the Leave Judgment”).
 The Attorney-General’s counsel (“AG’s counsel”) appealed against the grant of leave but subsequently withdrew the appeal on 16 May 2012.
 The applicant then filed Summons No 2639 of 2012 on 29 May 2012 to seek the same reliefs.

 10     After leave was granted on 3 April 2012 for the applicant to proceed, the following events occurred (“ subsequent events”):